usnistgov/OSCAL/docs/content/documentation/schemas/oscal-prose.md

 - What about blockquote?
 - What about table alignment?
 - Looks like param insertion is not handled using double braces.
+- Use hyphens instead of asterisks for bullets.